 As many manufacturers transform themselves from product to solution providers, traditional product marketing managers need to review their approaches and tool kits.
-These days, open any trade journal and you will see at least one advertisement showing proud owners admiring their newly acquired IoT solutions on an iPhone or iPad.
+Open these days any trade journal and you will see at least one advertisement showing proud owners admiring their newly acquired IoT solutions on an iPhone or iPad.
 Of course, one can debate if the printed press is an adequate media to advertise any digital solution at all.
 The real issue, however, is that marketers need to improve their ability to communicate complex value propositions.
 Practitioners might find the following guidelines helpful to assess where they stand.

 1. Solution marketing is more about services than it is about products

 As such it is not about the drill, nor the hole.
 It is about hole-making.
 More specifically it is about the combined expertise, data, tools, costs, investments, risks and commitments that make the company’s hole-making solution better than anybody else’s.
 Expressing this differentiation requires IoT marketers to appreciate the unique characteristics of services – known as the 4i: